legendu-net/blog/misc/content/2012/09/tips-windows/tips-windows.markdown

 [Chocolatey](https://chocolatey.org/)
 is a cool community-driven software management tool for Windows.

-## Tricky Problem
+## Tips and Traps

-1. When Dropbox is synchronizing a file, it might be unaccessible temporarily.
+1. When a file is being synchronized by Dropbox, it might be unaccessible temporarily.
     If this happens,
-    you can simplify retry
-    or you can quit Dropbox and try again.
+    you can simplify retry accessing it or you can quit Dropbox and try again.

-## Tips
+2. Though you can also use `/` as the delimiter for paths in Windows system sometimes, you can only use `\` as the delimiter for paths when you use DOS command, because `/` has been already used for other meanings in DOS command.

+3. `?` stand for a single character in DOS command, and `??` stand for one or two characters.

+4. A good way to manage Windows udpate is to disable Windows update for 7 days, update Windows and then disable Windows update for another 7 days, and repeat this cycle.
+    This way you can keep your Windows up-to-date while avoding being interrupted by Windows Auto Update too much.
+    It is critical to disable Windows Auto Update/Restart (best for 7 days) before you run a long-running task on Windows.

+## Add a Right-click Menu

 To add an entry into the right-click menu in Windows, edit the registry following the steps below.